ankushmohite/K8s_notes/RBAC.md

 In role, we configure Which resources & What actions they can perform & in RoleBinding we map the Role to users, service accounts.

+## Difference Between Role, RoleBinding, ClusterRole and ClusterRoleBinding

+If we want to give access only within a specific namespace, we use Role and RoleBinding.
+If we want to give access across all namespaces in the cluster, we use ClusterRole and ClusterRoleBinding.

 ## Allow access to Pods and Services

 Permissions: apiGroups: [""]